pulumi/docs/content/blog/eks-v3-release/index.md

 ## Migration Guide

-Upgrading to Pulumi EKS v3 involves several important changes.
-Here's a quick overview of the key migration steps:
+To help you transition smoothly, we've prepared a migration guide with these key steps:

 1. Update node groups to use AL2023 or explicitly configure AL2 if needed.
 2. Replace the deprecated `NodeGroup` component with `NodeGroupV2`.
 3. Update your code to handle new output types for certain properties.
 4. Review and update your use of default security groups, which can now be disabled.

-For a detailed migration guide, please refer to our [EKS v3 Migration Documentation](https://github.com/pulumi/pulumi-eks/blob/release-3.x.x/docs/eks-v3-migration.md).
+Please refer to our [EKS v3 Migration Documentation](https://github.com/pulumi/pulumi-eks/blob/release-3.x.x/docs/eks-v3-migration.md) for a detailed guide.

 ## Conclusion

-Pulumi EKS v3 represents a significant step forward in managing Kubernetes clusters on AWS, this release empowers you to build and manage more robust and efficient EKS clusters.
+Pulumi EKS v3 represents a significant step forward in managing Kubernetes clusters on AWS, empowering you to build and manage more robust and efficient EKS clusters.

 We encourage all users to upgrade to this latest version to take advantage of these improvements and ensure your EKS deployments remain secure and up-to-date.